 The story of how I applied to Automattic to become a Happiness Engineer and got hired.

 This is the story of how I applied to Automattic to become a Happiness Engineer.
-I was hired in June of 2015, so it may not reflect current hiring processes for a Happiness Engineer.
+I was hired in June of 2015, so this post may not reflect the current hiring process for a Happiness Engineer.
 One of my favorite things about Automattic is that we are constantly testing new processes to see if there is a better way to do something, and that applies to hiring as well.
-So don’t be suprised if you have a different experience in the process! 😉
+So don’t be surprised if you have a different experience in the hiring process! 😉

 I’m writing this from the new WordPress.com Desktop App, which was publicly released this week… and something I’ve been obsessed with for about a month.